 Depending on your needs and requirements, Nike running shoes can be divided into three main segments:

-- Training – designed for daily training, making you feel comfortable and providing cushioning and support during long, easy runs.
+- Training shoes – designed for daily running, making you feel comfortable and providing cushioning and support during long, easy runs.
 These models are designed for endurance to withstand regular use and are ideal for a variety of surfaces, from hard surfaces to paths.

 - Trail shoes are designed for running on difficult terrain, such as forests, mountain trails or muddy paths.
 Equipped with an aggressive outsole and a reinforced construction, they offer excellent traction, stability and protection against stones and other obstacles.